 Field corn vs sweet corn

-You may be wondering what the main differences is between the sweet corn we generally eat, and the field corn grown for livestock.
+You may be wondering what the main differences are between the sweet corn we generally eat, and the field corn is grown for livestock.
 And you may also be wondering if all the corn fields you see on a road trip are sweet or not.
-Well, here’s some of the main differences.
+Well, here are some of the main differences.

 First, sweet corn has a recessive gene that simply allows it to produce more sugar.
 Field corn is also known as dent corn, and it’s not particularly sweet like sweet corn.